inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 :menuselection:`Plugins --> Fetch Python Plugins`

-Then search for ‘|project_name|‘, select it and click the install button.
+Then search for :guilabel:`InaSAFE`, select it and click the install button.
 The plugin will now be added to your plugins menu.

 Option 2: Manual Installation:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^